Ito-Matsuda/artifactory-cleanup/README.md

 Holds scripts for artifactory cleanup

 General Stuff
-Script A: Via Artifactory. get list of all images older than X period of time, say in list toDelete
+Script A: Via Artifactory. get list of all images older than X period of time, say in list toDelete.
+This will be using their `manifest`.

 Script B: Via kubectl.
 Get list of all images currently in use.
 Say in a list of ToKeep

-Script C: Get all vulnerable images (not sure how do to yet) in list getOutOfHere
+Script C: Remove any images in ToKeep that are in ToDelete

-Script D: Remove any images in ToKeep that are in ToDelete
+Script D: Get all vulnerable images (not sure how do to yet) in list getOutOfHere

 Script E: Add 'getOutOfHere' to 'ToDelete'